SAP/spartacus-docs/_pages/telco/b2b-organization-management.md

 As per the organization structure, Lisa Richards is the B2B admin user and is assigned to the **Total Protect** main parent unit.
 Being an administrator, Lisa will be able to see the **My Company** link under the **My Account** main menu.

-1. Log in to the TUA Spartacus.
+1. Log in to the TUA Spartacus B2B Telco SPA.
    -  User ID: lisa.richards@totalprotect.com
    -  Password: 1234